-The root is of a broad-leaf tree.
+The root is of a broad-leaf tree (as shown on page 5).
 The fungal threads from the mycelium penetrate between the epidermal cells to form a Hartig net, arrowed.
 These fungal hyphae do not penetrate inside epidermal or cortical cells.